Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/zOS_performance/crypto_coprocessor_zos.md

 ---

-    title: Guidelines for improving CPU efficiency
+    title: "Guidelines for improving CPU efficiency"
-    linkTitle: Guidelines for improving CPU efficiency
+    linkTitle: "Guidelines for improving CPU efficiency"
     weight: 290

----
-Use the following guidelines to help reduce your CPU load and enhance performance.
+---Use the following guidelines to help reduce your CPU load and enhance performance.

 - The data compression/decompression functions are CPU-time consuming.
 - The SGTRACE option activation is very CPU-time consuming.